William H. Miner: William H. Miner Agricultural Research Institute

 Miner's will established the school and farm, The William H. Miner Agricultural Research Institute, a private, not-for-profit educational research institution with an operational dairy farm and Morgan horse herd located in Chazy, New York on the Adirondack Coast of Lake Champlain.
-Miner Institute currently encompasses over 8,600 acres of forest and agricultural land in the Little Chazy and Great Chazy river watersheds.
+Miner Institute would encompass over 8,600 acres of forest and agricultural land in the Little Chazy and Great Chazy river watersheds.
 The Institute is funded through an endowment, research grants and the sale of milk from its dairy operation.
 Created in 1951, the Institute’s mission is to offer quality research, education, and demonstration programs addressing critical agricultural and environmental issues relevant to Northern New York, Vermont and Quebec farmers.